Data-Driven-World/Data-Driven-World.github.io/index.md

 | Pre-Class Activities          | 8          |
 | Participation                 | 2          |

+For Audit students to be considered pass, they need to have above 80% scores for the following assessments:
+- 1D Projects
+- Cohort Sessions and Homeworks
+- Pre-Class Activities

 # Learning Objectives

 By the end, students should be able to: